meshery/meshery/README.md

 <p>The <a href="https://layer5.io">Layer5</a> community represents the largest collection of service mesh projects and their maintainers in the world.</p>

 **Open Source First**
-<p>We build projects to provide learning environments, deployment and operational best practices, performance benchmarks, create documentation, share networking opportunities, and more.
-Our shared commitment to the open source spirit pushes Layer5 projects forward.</p>
+<p>Our projects establish industry standards and enable service developers, owners, and operators with repeatable patterns and best practices for managing all aspects of distributed services.
+Our shared commitment to the open source spirit push the Layer5 community and its projects forward.</p>